• E-Commerce

 In this example, we're going to go big, huge.
 We're going to say that you're going to write more than 1,000 articles about protein!

-That means that even if you go with SEMRush's “small” 819,214 keywords, you are still going to have more options than you can handle.
-You will still have over 700,000 keywords that you can target.
+That means that even if you go with SEMRush's "small" 819,214 relevant keywords, you are still going to have more options than you can handle.
+You will still have over 700,000 organic keywords that you can target.

 When it comes down to it, you might need about a hundred keywords revolving around protein.
 That's why even though KWFinder returns just 700 keywords, I still use it.
 700 is more than enough.

-Serpstat Keyword Quality
+Serpstat Review: Keyword Quality

 When I say that I'm looking for keyword quality, what I mean is that I am looking for different varieties of keywords.
-I want informational keywords like questions or how to guides.
+I want informational keywords like questions or how-to guides.
 But I also want keywords with a buying intent.

 Buying intent is important for an affiliate site.
 There are plenty of people who make a killing on display ads.
 Jon Dykstra is one of these guys.
 But why limit yourself to one source of income?
-Affiliate marketing is a viable stream of revenue for your business and I like to see when keyword research tools make it easy to find products that I can recommend.
+Affiliate marketing is a viable stream of revenue for your business and I like to see when keyword research tools make it easy to find products I can recommend.

 So we're looking for informational keywords and buyer intent keywords.
 I also like for a keyword to be long tail.
 Long tail keywords have low search volume and low competition.
 They are great targets for a niche website.